kenogit78/kenogit78/README.md

 I'm Paul Keno Adaroje.

-I am a creative and solution-oriented Software Engineer who loves solving problems by creating products that have relevance in our present world.
+I am a Javascript Engineer who loves solving problems by creating products that have relevance in our present world.

-I am extremely passionate about technology and how it solves problems daily.
+I focus on Javascript frontend frameworks such as React and Javascript runtime, Nodejs.

+I have passion for technology and how it solves specific problems daily.
 Its my desire to contribute my quota to making the world a much better place using technology.

 Here are some ideas to get you started: